Mark Driscoll: Planned appearance at Hillsong Conference 2015

+2024 men's conference incident

 Beliefs

 Driscoll is an evangelical Christian.
 Within that broad movement, he is theologically and socially conservative.
 On the Bible, he is a literalist and inerrantist.
 Driscoll's theology draws inspiration from historical theologians, including Augustine of Hippo, John Calvin, and Martin Luther, along with the Puritans, Jonathan Edwards, and Charles Spurgeon.
 He also respects evangelical leaders such as Billy Graham, J. I. Packer, Francis Schaeffer, and John Stott.
 His contemporary influences include Lesslie Newbigin and the group he terms the "Missional Reformed Evangelicals": Don Carson and John Piper for theology, and Tim Keller and Ed Stetzer for missiology.
 Driscoll's combination of theological conservatism and his "missional" embrace of contemporary culture contribute to controversies.
 In his younger years, Molly Worthen wrote: "Conservatives call Driscoll 'the cussing pastor' and wish that he'd trade in his fashionably distressed jeans and taste for indie rock for a suit and tie and placid choral arrangements.
 Liberals wince at his hellfire theology and insistence that women submit to their husbands."

 Regarding spiritual gifts, Driscoll is a continuationist.
 Regarding creation, he is a "Historic Creationist".
 In his book Doctrine: What Christians Should Believe, Driscoll expressed his respect for John Sailhamer's book Genesis Unbound; Driscoll is skeptical of evolution as a part of creationism.
 Driscoll believes that homosexual behavior is sinful and that marriage is between one man and one woman.
 Regarding ecclesiastical polity, Driscoll favors an elder-led approach.

 Calvinism

 Driscoll formerly adhered to four point Calvinist theology called Amyraldism, although he characterized his position specifically as new Calvinism to differentiate himself from the more cessationist and non-missional aspects associated historically with Calvinism.

 Driscoll denies the orthodox Calvinist view of limited atonement and believes instead that Jesus died for all people in some sense, and for some people (the elect) in another sense.
 He thinks this position was what John Calvin believed, saying in a humorous tone: "Calvinism came after Calvin ...
 I will argue that the Calvinists are not very Calvin.
 I will argue against Calvinism with Calvin ...
 What kind of Calvinist are you?
 I'm a Calvin, not a Calvinist, that came later".
 Driscoll also believes that this position (or slight variations thereof) was held by men like Charles Spurgeon, John Bunyan, Martin Luther, and Richard Baxter.

 Driscoll distinguished between double and single predestination, and said that unlike John Calvin, he believes only in single predestination.

-Driscoll has since labelled Calvinism as "garbage" and thus has distanced himself from the set of doctrines altogether.
+Driscoll has since labelled the "five points" of Calvinism as "garbage".